 His funeral the next morning is attended by the entire Board of Directors and the Royalty of eight kingdoms, three sets of which are Monarch And Consort fighters, all six of whom have been personally knocked ass over teakettle by Urg's polearm At Least once.

 And at no time is he ever a member of the SCA, and the closest he ever gets to a herald is one badly hungover 7:00 AM shout.

 Emma Myrtlewood of Crowne Abbey, Per chevron argent and sable, a cross azure and a nun overall Or;

-Her boyfriend at the time likes this sport where he can hit people, so she goes in to take a look at this stuff, and there are some other people nearby with all this paperwork, so she goes flipping through some of it 'cause it's neat, and fills out a set as advised by three Kingdom Principal Heralds, and the whole set gets passed without any published unusual complaint or commentary.
+Her boyfriend at the time likes this sport where he can hit people, so she goes in to take a look at this Stuff.
+There are some other people nearby with all this paperwork, so she goes flipping through some of it 'cause it's neat, and fills out a set as advised by three Kingdom Principal Heralds, and the whole set gets passed without any published unusual complaint or commentary.
 Of course, what with Urg's work schedule and such, and raising little Joe, she actually doesn't make it to too many events over time, averaging maybe one every three or four months over the many years.

-With her extremely irregular attendance, it's unlikely that Any officers or crowns ever hear of her, except extremely in passing, and, well, little Joe is getting
+With her extremely irregular attendance, it's unlikely that Any officers or Crowns ever hear of her, except extremely in passing, and, well, little Joe is getting

 The Page, after all, and they don't need Two copies . . . .